 At the Redford and Michigan, the silent movie organists have often said that if they are doing their job right, you won’t notice them during the film.
 With the Alloy Orchestra, the opposite effect seems to be intended, with the carefully choreographed movements of the two percussionists amidst their creative variety of instruments.

 Sometimes the actions of the musicians, positioned right in front of the audience, is as fascinating as the action on the screen.
 The performers were most prominent at the end of the movie, when the frenetic pace of the edits was matched by the furious movements of the musicians.
 The balcony gave a particularly good view of the orchestra, with its high angle exposure of all the different instruments.

 An irony of hearing The Alloy Orchestra at the DFT is its modern approach to an old film art in a classic theater setting.
 After seeing many traditional, high quality silent film performances involving organ and piano music at the Redford, Michigan and DFT, I’ve tried to pinpoint the Alloy Orchestra’s unique role in the presentation and preservation of silent film.

-On this near-summer evening that helped open the new season of the DFT, it was nice to once again see familiar faces, from the parking lot attendant to the ticket seller to the ticket taker to the servers in the café.
+On this near-summer evening at the DFT, it was nice to once again see familiar faces, from the parking lot attendant to the ticket seller to the ticket taker to the servers in the café.
 The always-informative publicity table in the inner lobby included a catalog of film and television books from the Wayne State University Press, as the DFT continued its productive relationship with WSU.

 Copyright © 2009 by Robert Hollberg Smith, Jr.